John-Rood/VectorVault/README.md

 ## Use the get_chat() function to get a response from chatgpt
 The following searches the vault for 4 similar results and then give those to chatgpt as context, asking chatgpt answer the question using the context
 ```
-user_input = "Is this question going to be used find contextually similar references in the vault?"
+user_input = "This text is going to be used find contextually similar references in the vault"

 answer = vault.get_chat(user_input, get_context=True)
 print(answer)